Query Attack via Opposite-Direction Feature:Towards Robust Image Retrieval: Method

 \subsection{Opposite-Direction Feature Attack}

-To overcome the above disadvantages of the closed set attack methods, we propose a new method named opposite-direction feature attack (ODFA), which directly works on the intermediate feature without requiring to attack class predictions.
+To overcome the above disadvantages of the classification attack methods, we propose a new attack method named Opposite-Direction Feature Attack (ODFA), which directly works on the intermediate feature without the prerequisite to the category predictions.
 Specifically, given a query image $X$, the retrieval model extracts the original feature $f_{X}$.
-We assume that the similarity score $D(X, X_{gt})$ between query $X$ and its true match $X_{gt}$ is relatively high.
+We argue that the similarity score $D(X, X_{gt})$ between query $X$ and its true match $X_{gt}$ is relatively high in a well-learned retrieval system.
 To attack the retrieval model, our target is to minimize the similarity score $D(X',X_{gt})$ between the adversarial query $X'$ and its true match image $X_{gt}$.
 To achieve this goal, we define the loss objective as,